-Susana Viegas is a Researcher in Philosophy of Film and a full member of IFILNOVA, FCSH - Universidade Nova de Lisboa.
-She received her Ph.D. in Philosophy (Aesthetics) from the Universidade Nova de Lisboa in 2013 with a doctoral thesis on Gilles Deleuze's philosophy of film, and a FCT Ph.D.
-Studentship during the years 2007 through 2011.
-She was a Postdoctoral Research Fellow at the University of Dundee and Deakin University with the project "Rethinking the Moving Image and Time in Gilles Deleuze's Philosophy" (2014-2019).
-She is co-editor and founder of "Cinema: Journal of Philosophy and the Moving Image".
-In 2023, Susana Viegas was awarded an ERC Consolidator Grant to lead a new research project, 'FILM AND DEATH - Film-Philosophy as a Meditation on Death'.
+Susana Viegas is a Researcher in Philosophy of Film, NOVA University of Lisbon.
+Susana Viegas received her Ph.D. in Philosophy (Aesthetics) from the NOVA University of Lisbon in 2013 with a doctoral thesis on Deleuze's philosophy of film, to which she was awarded an FCT Ph.D.
+Studentship (2007-2011).
+In 2019, she finished a Postdoctoral research project, 'Rethinking the Moving Image and Time in Gilles Deleuze's Philosophy', at NOVA University of Lisbon, the University of Dundee (UK), and Deakin University (Australia), also supported by the FCT.
+She has published articles in academic journals such as Film-Philosophy, Colóquio-Letras, Revista Portuguesa de Filosofia, Kriterion, Early Popular Visual Culture, and Journal of Aesthetic Education, is co-editor/founder of Cinema: Journal of Philosophy and the Moving Image.
+In 2023, Susana Viegas was awarded an ERC Consolidator Grant to lead a new research project, FILM AND DEATH - Film-Philosophy as a Meditation on Death.